8-year-old Florida boy catches 6-foot-long python | Where Orlando Turns First For Breaking News, Weather, and Traffic

-An eight-year-old Florida boy teamed up with his father to catch a six-foot-long python in the Florida Everglades.
+An 8-year-old Florida boy teamed up with his father to catch a 6-foot-long python in the Florida Everglades.

-According to a Facebook post by the Florida Fish and Wildlife Conservation Commission, Joe Daskam and his father spotted the snake while driving down a road one night.
+According to a Friday Facebook post by the Florida Fish and Wildlife Conservation Commission, Joe Daskam and his father, Steve Daskam spotted the snake while driving down a road one night.

-Under his father’s supervision, officials said the boy approached the snake from behind and grabbed it right behind its head.
+Under his Daskam supervision, officials said Joe approached the snake from behind and grabbed it right behind its head.
 This is the recommended way to catch a snake to prevent it from biting, officials said.

 FWC said both snakes were turned over to the agency.